 The conductive parts of a piece of electric operating equipment or installation that are not associated with the operating circuit are immediately earthed by an earth conductor to prevent excessive contact voltage.

-According to DIN 50 902 a protective layer (also coating) is a cover consisting of one or several layers on the base material.
+According to the DIN EN ISO 8044 standard, the protective layer is a layer of a substance on a metal surface that decreases the corrosion rate.
 It may either be formed by coating or by change of the surface material composition (cf. DIN 8580).
 Possible protective layers include surface, passive and diffusion layers, or protective layers formed by lime and rust.

 Surface layer